-If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell STK-001 and our future product candidates, we may be unable to generate any revenues.
+If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell STK-001, the product candidate we select to treat ADOA and our future product candidates, we may be unable to generate any revenues.

-We currently do not have an organization for the sales, marketing and distribution of STK-001 and our future product candidates and the cost of establishing and maintaining such an organization may exceed the cost-effectiveness of doing so.
+We currently do not have an organization for the sales, marketing and distribution of STK-001, the product candidate we select to treat ADOA and our future product candidates and the cost of establishing and maintaining such an organization may exceed the cost-effectiveness of doing so.
 To market any products that may be approved, we must build our sales, marketing, managerial and other non-technical capabilities or make arrangements with third parties to perform these services.
 With respect to certain of our current programs as well as future programs, we may rely completely on an alliance partner for sales and marketing.
 In addition, although we intend to establish a sales organization if we are able to obtain approval to market any product candidates, we may enter into strategic alliances with third parties to develop and commercialize STK-001 and other future product candidates, including in markets outside of the United States or for other large markets that are beyond our resources.
 This will reduce the revenue generated from the sales of these products.